rushidarge/People-Tracking-and-Counting/README.md

 ## Description
 This project utilizes the YOLO (You Only Look Once) object detection algorithm combined with the ByteTrack multi-object tracking algorithm to monitor and count people passing a specified marker.
 The direction of movement (right-to-left or left-to-right) is recorded, and counters are incremented accordingly.

+### Working:

+1. **Read Video**:
+    - The code starts by loading a video or connecting to a live camera feed.
+This is like pressing play on a video player.

+2. **Finding People (YOLO)**:
+    - The code uses a deep learning model called YOLO (You Only Look Once) to find people in each frame of the video.
+Think of YOLO as a really smart pair of glasses that can spot people instantly in any picture.

+3. **Tracking People (ByteTrack)**:
+    - Once YOLO spots a person, ByteTrack takes over to follow that person as they move from one frame to the next.
+ByteTrack is like a high-tech tracking algorithm that keeps an eye on each person so it knows where they go.

+4. **Counting People**:
+    - The code has a "marker" or an imaginary line in the video (that it gets from the `mask.png` file).
+Whenever a person crosses this line, the code notes down which direction they are moving:
+        - If they cross from right to left, one counter goes up.
+        - If they cross from left to right, another counter goes up.

+5. **Displaying Results**:
+    - The code continuously updates and shows the counts for how many people have crossed the line in each direction.
+This is like a scoreboard that keeps track of the movement of people in real-time.

 ## Installation